ffahleraz/sliding-window-protocol/README.md

 This is an implementation of a sliding window protocol on **UDP socket** using **C++**.
 It is open-source and everyone can contribute to this project by creating pull request.

 ## How Sliding Window Protocol Works
+Animation :

+## Documentation
 In our program, we implemented the program to actually do the sliding window protocol on **UDP socket** using **C++**.
 We create helper functions that are responsible to create and read frame, and create and read ACKs.
 We also implemented the sliding window in each corresponding file (`recvfile.cpp` and `sendfile.cpp`) that handles everything from sending ACK if the frame valid, resend the frame if timeout occurs, and resend the frame right away if NAK is received.

+### sendfile
+We use two threads on our `sendfile.cpp` in order to implement the sliding window protocol.
+The first thread is to send the packets to the client, while the other one is to receive ACK or NAK from the client.
+We run **listen_ack()** function on `sendfile.cpp` on a new thread.
+Using multiple threads, our sendfile could send frames and receive ACK on the same time.
+We also implement a mutex lock in order to maintain the integrity of the data that was used parallelly between two threads.

+### recvfile
+On our `recvfile.cpp`, we will receive frame from the sendfile, check whether the frame that recvfile received is correct or not using checksum, and send ACK/NAK to the sendfile.
+Recvfile will write buffer per buffer into a new file.

 ## Installation
 You need to install **g++** and run it on **Ubuntu**/**Mac** Operating System.
 List of build commands: